facing-dev/vue-facing-decorator/readme.md

 * Community desired vue class component with typescript decorators.
 * Safety.
 Transform es class to vue option api according to specifications.
 * Performance.
 Once transform on project loading, ready for everywhere.
-* Support es class inherit, vue `extends` and vue `mixins`.
+* Support ES class inheritance, vue `extends` and vue `mixins`.

 Welcome to suggest and contribute.
-Message me on github.

 # Document

 [To document](https://facing-dev.github.io/vue-facing-decorator/#/)

+# !!!HELP!!!

+Due to my poor english skils.😂 I wish someone can help me to improve the english document.
+If you want to do this, follow the steps to serve document local:

+1. **Clone this repo
+3. cd repo/docs
+4. npm install -g http-server
+5. http-server

+Then you could access the document from the url which shown in your terminal.
+Change the files in directory `en` and PR.
+Thank you very much:)